Payments, Expenses and Credits

 Recording a Payment

-Once you’ve clicked the ‘Record Payment or Refund’ button, you’ll be able to fill out the amount, payment method, date, who paid, and any memo, transaction ID or authorization code.
+Once you’ve clicked the ‘Record Payment’ button, you’ll be able to fill out the amount, payment method, date, who paid, and any memo, transaction ID or authorization code.

 Next you’ll choose what the payment is being applied to: